HHS/acf-ofa-tanf-longitudinal-dataset/documentation/source/TransformationDocumentation.rst

 or federal, caseload figures, a workbook containing Separate State Programs (SSP) and Maintenance of Effort (MOE), or state, caseload figures, and a workbook containing the total caseload (sum of TANF and SSP-MOE).
-These workbooks contain tables reporting monthly caseload figures, as well as tables reporting the average caseload for the fiscal year (October - September).
+These workbooks house tables reporting monthly caseload figures, as well as tables reporting the average caseload for the fiscal year (October - September).
 The average number of families and individual recipients receiving TANF are reported separately.
 The